dmironenko/stocks/README.md

 - backend uses openjdk-8 container.

 # How to create images
-run ./create_image.sh in each project.
+run ./create_image.sh in each project or ./create_images.sh from root

 # How to run
 Project contains docker-compose.yml file to run both containers.
 To run applications just run docker-compose up -d.
+Frontend will run on the port 80.

 # How to run as developer
 - backend:  run AssignmentApplication.main from your IDE with spring profile dev